-The purchase of used equipment requires a slightly different process, as it presents some unique variables that should be considered before purchasing.
+The purchase of used equipment requires a slightly different process, as it presents some unique variables that should be considered before making a purchase.
 The requesting department should first identify the minimum specifications required, and then identify the specific used equipment that is acceptable.
 All used equipment in consideration should be in excellent condition.
 The requesting department should apply their best efforts to determine that the purchase of the equipment would be in the best interest of the University and be prepared to document their conclusion via the "research" they have conducted.
-This might include: Going to several Web sites to find the market trend for used equipment, or quotes for similar used equipment, or contact known equipment suppliers, brokers, or colleagues to establish a fair market value.
+This might include: going to several Web sites to find the market trend for used equipment, or quotes for similar used equipment, or contact known equipment suppliers, brokers, or colleagues to establish a fair market value.

 Departments/individuals should first check for used equipment available on campus via Surplus Property.
 See www.vpfa.fsu.edu/control/surplus/

 Used equipment identified outside of the University should be purchased through the competitive bid process whenever possible unless the purchase meets the requirements of sole source or small purchases.Criteria to consider in making the determination of purchasing "used" versus "new" equipment:1.
 Manufacturer or brand, type, use and life expectancy of "new" versus "used" equipment.3.
 OCO vs. Expense